solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 ## Impact

-This proposal adds a new silent repair mode to validators, during this phase the validators will not participate in normal cluster activities, which is the same as now.
+This proposal adds a new wen restart mode to validators, during this phase the validators will not participate in normal cluster activities, which is the same as now.
 Compared to today's `cluster restart`, the new mode may mean more network bandwidth and memory on the restarting validators, but it guarantees